Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 Redux is a tool that stores your Application State outside of the component structure and allows access to this state directly from anywhere.

 What is Application State?
-Application State is the data your component stores, updates and displays.
-In this example it will start as an array of products in your shopping cart.
+Application State is the data your component stores, updates, and displays.
+In this example, it will start as an array of products in your shopping cart.

 Redux requires a little bit of setup.
-This is work you put in up front for a better developer experience as your app grows.
+This is work you put in upfront for a better developer experience as your app grows.

 Follow these steps: